The Healthy Option

 - Because potatoes are hearty and filling, a smaller serving size goes a long way!

 - Craving French fries?
-Prepare oven-baked “skinny-fries” with cooking spray and a sprinkling of coarse salt.
+Prepare oven-baked "healthy fries” by lightly coating with oil and a sprinkling of coarse salt.
 A guilt-free way to keep French fries on any menu!